NO8LE/CECS490/README.md

+# OAK-D ArUco 6x6 Marker Detector for Drone Applications

+This Python project uses the Luxonis OAK-D camera to detect 6x6 ArUco markers, calculate their 3D position, and visualize the results.
+It has been optimized for drone-based detection at ranges from 0.5m to 12m with 12-inch (0.3048m) markers.

 This repository is a submodule of the CECS490-Final-Project Organization: https://github.com/CECS490-Final-Project

-# OAK-D ArUco 6x6 Marker Detector

-This Python script uses the Luxonis OAK-D camera to detect 6x6 ArUco markers, calculate their 3D position, and visualize the results.

-## Features
+## Key Features

-- Detects 6x6 ArUco markers using the OpenCV ArUco library
-- Calculates the 3D position and orientation of detected markers
-- Uses the OAK-D stereo depth capabilities for accurate spatial location
-- Displays RGB and depth visualization with marker information
-- Automatically tracks markers and updates the spatial calculation ROI
+- **Long-range detection**: Optimized for detecting markers at distances up to 12m
+- **Adaptive processing**: Automatically adjusts parameters based on estimated distance
+- **Jetson Orin Nano optimization**: Leverages hardware acceleration for real-time performance
-- Handles camera calibration for accurate pose estimation
+- **CharucoBoard calibration**: More robust and accurate camera calibration
+- **Multi-scale detection**: Improves marker detection at varying distances
+- **Performance monitoring**: Adapts processing based on system capabilities
+- **Target prioritization**: Ability to track and prioritize a specific marker among many
+- **Visual targeting guidance**: Provides directional guidance to center on a target marker

 ## Requirements